helm/monocular/README.md

 [![Build
 Status](https://travis-ci.org/helm/monocular.svg?branch=master)](https://travis-ci.org/helm/monocular)

-Monocular is a web-based UI and API that enables the search and discovery of charts from multiple Helm Chart repositories.
+Monocular is a web-based application that enables the search and discovery of charts from multiple Helm Chart repositories.
 It is the codebase that powers the [Helm Hub](https://github.com/helm/hub) project.